-Driving for Uber offers total working flexibility – once you have passed the criteria and signed up, you only work when want to.
-Drivers have access to an App which allows them to apply for jobs when they want to.
+Driving for Uber offers a degree of flexibility – once you have passed the criteria and signed up, you only work when want to.
+Drivers have access to an App that allows them to apply for jobs when they want to.
 However, you are only paid for when actually on the job, not when sitting around waiting.
 When you don’t want to be working – you log out of the App.
 Of course Uber doesn’t just offer the classic taxi service, there are food delivery jobs and bike courier jobs too.
 And now with the new Uber benefits (for drivers only), you will also benefit from automatic enrolment with the Uber pension, which includes contributions from Uber.

 Yes, Uber take around 25% of your costs as part of their service fees, which is said to help develop their App and provide customer support.
 You will also be liable for sorting out your own vehicle (which must meet certain standards with Uber) and your private hire insurance through your council.
 You will also need to be aware of running costs and fuel, which can make a dent in your wages.

-Because the Uber business is all online, payments will be paid direct to you.
+The Uber business is all online, so payments will be paid direct to you, digitally.
 Uber will deduct their service fee, and then all other earnings owed to you will be transferred to your online account.
-You can then transfer you money when you want – weekly, monthly, what ever suits you.
+You can then transfer your money when you want – weekly, monthly, what ever suits you.
 It’s designed be totally flexible.